 When Filmation folded in 1989, rights to Space Academy went to “Sleepy Kids,” a media company established in 1989 specializing in children’s shows, later renamed Entertainment Rights.
 The DVD release of the Space Academy series was issued in 2007 by BCI Eclipse which licensed the series from Entertainment Rights.
 BCI Eclipse went out of business in 2008, followed by Entertainment Rights in 2009.
 As a result, the rights to the show are in something of a gray area right now.

-Despite getting cancelled after only one season, Space Academy was popular enough to warrant a spin-off, Jason of Star Command, which ran for two seasons and recycled the models, props, and sets from its parent show.
+Despite getting cancelled after only one season, Space Academy was popular enough to warrant a spin-off, Jason of Star Command (click on link for article and episodes), which ran for two seasons and recycled the models, props, and sets from its parent show.
 In content, design, and scripting, Space Academy is a quintessential 70s sci-fi show.
-The series , and in particular the special effects, bridges the gap between Star Trek and Star Wars and represents one of the most notable achievements by Filmation.
+The series, and in particular the special effects, bridges the gap between Star Trek and Star Wars and represents one of the most notable achievements by Filmation.

 Space Academy: The Complete Series